rdWei/mousice/README.md

 To run this application, you need to install the following dependencies:

 - `mpv` - A versatile media player.
-- `chafa` - A command-line tool for converting images to ASCII/ANSI art.
+- `chafa` (version 1.14.0 or later) - A command-line tool for converting images to ASCII/ANSI art.
 - `yt-dlp` - A YouTube video downloader with additional features.
+- `curl` - A command-line tool for transferring data with URLs.

 ### Compile